 This boutique offers specially curated gifts, unique items and home décor that guarantees to lift your spirit.
-My daughter and I loved this shop so much that we now follow them on Instagram to find out what’s new in the inventory.
-They recently moved into larger location—great news for them!
+My daughter and I loved this shop so much that we follow them on Instagram to find out what’s new in the inventory.
+Since our visit, they moved into a larger location.

 A wonderful toy store that also offers office and crafting supplies?
-Yes, please—I could spend HOURS in this amazing shop.
+Yes, please.
+I could spend hours in this whimsical, engaging shop.
 While we visited, we observed a little boy who had saved his own money to purchase a little builders/construction bench with tools.
 He paid cash and was beaming with pride as he completed the transaction.
 Props to the awesome staff and the way they handled their extra special customer.